What Causes Dry Eyes?

 - You don’t eat a particularly balanced diet

 Dry eye doesn’t always just feel like your eyes are dry.
 In fact, in some cases, patients experience a sudden influx of tears or discharge.
 It’s also common to notice sensitivity to light, redness, a gritty feeling, burning or stinging blurry vision, and eye fatigue.

 If you’re experiencing these symptoms; you don’t have to live with them.
-Visit Bluebird Family Eye Care and let us help.
+Visit Bluebird Vision + Wellness and let us help.